Staff & Board

-Barb has been an active member of the Talkeetna community for more than 30 years, specializing in natural history outdoor adventure, gardening, books, and theater.
-She works as a medical assistant at the Sunshine Community Health Center.
+Barb has been an active member of the Talkeetna community for more than 30 years, with a passion for natural history outdoor adventure, gardening, books, and theater.
+She works as a medical assistant at the Sunshine Community Health Center in Talkeetna.

 Jim Graupmann, Treasurer

-In his capacity as a captain for Atlas Airlines, Jim has flown freight and passengers around the world.
-When home in Talkeetna, Jim has been an involved community member by grooming ski trails, maintaining hockey rinks, and has been the catalyst and inspiration for the creation of the Alaska Folk School.
+In his capacity as a captain for Atlas Airlines, Jim flies freight and passengers around the world.
+When home in Talkeetna, Jim has been an involved community member by grooming ski trails, maintaining hockey rinks, and has been the catalyst and inspiration for the creation of folk art programs held at NSI.

 Ashley Kaso, Board Member

-Ashley graduated from the University of Connecticut and came to Talkeetna in 2003 with the intention of only spending a summer working at Talkeetna River Guides.
-Fast forward 14 years and she’s the general manager of Talkeetna River Guides and clearly spent more than just that “one summer!”
-She loves to travel and in doing so has truly come to believe that she lives in one of the best communities around!
-There’s no perfect place but Talkeetna is pretty darn close (at least from March-October).
+Ashley graduated from the University of Connecticut and came to Talkeetna with the intent of spending just a summer working at Talkeetna River Guides.
+Fast forward 14 years and she’s still working for TRG as general manager.
+She loves to travel, and in doing so has come to believe that she lives in one of the best communities around!

 Mark Wildermuth, Board Member

-Mark Wildermuth has been enjoying the Alaska outdoors for more than 30 years, as a wilderness guide for rafting, fishing and dog mushing.
-Mark culminated his dog mushing career by finishing 22nd as a rookie in the 1995 Iditarod Sled Dog Race.
-More recently, he has enjoyed the challenge of developing Denali Zipline Tours, Talkeetna Camper Park, and the Wildflower Café/Main Street Suite with a commitment to environmentally-conscience development.
+Mark has been enjoying Alaska for more than 30 years as a rafting, fishing and dog mushing guide (finishing 22nd as a rookie in the 1995 Iditarod).
+Recently, he has enjoyed the challenge of developing Denali Zipline Tours, Talkeetna Camper Park, and the Wildflower Café/Main Street Suite with a commitment to environmentally-conscience development.

 Scott Patridge, Board Member

-Among Scott’s background credits are teacher, Eagle Scout, raft guide, and intrepid traveler.
-He works as a ski instructor at Alyeska in winter and for Talkeetna River Guides in summer.
+Among Scott’s background credits are teacher, Eagle Scout, raft guide, and intrepid world traveler.
+He works as a ski instructor at Alyeska during the winter months and for Talkeetna River Guides in during the summer.